ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 You mean Obama doesn't have this in the bag?

-It took Obama being spoken for by Bill Clinton.
+It took Obama being spoken for by Bill Clinton?

-Took Bill Clinton to put Obama over the top, and that makes you so excited to start fantasizing about Clinton doing it with Martians inside of five minutes.
+And that makes you so excited you start fantasizing about Clinton doing it with Martians inside of five minutes.

 Well, you're wearing an athletic supporter on the MSNBC set to hide the bulge.

-You hear about that.
+You hear about that?

 Brokaw was getting all woozy on Morning Joe.

-So because he's a dean of something, they took him to hospital.
+So, because he's a dean of something, they took him to hospital.

 And he tweeted from the hospital he took an ambient when he got up.

-And mistakenly, he took a he took uh took a The Kennedy driving excuse.
+And mistakenly, he took a hat, took a Kennedy driving excuse, but he woke up and took half an ambient.

 Okay, folks, it's back now to Elizabeth Warren making the case for voting against Obama.